 "With badges, knowledge is tested and skills are demonstrated."

 With badges, Jill brings assessment and feedback closer to the learning moment.
 Earning badges engages students.
 They choose to go further and continue learning.
 Because of the quality and integrity of the badges Jill awards, theatre organizations do seek out her students.
 They have built a "trust relationship" with Jill and her badge system.
 They place great importance on the badges' metadata.

 Jill has a simple goal: She wants to connect talent with opportunities.
 With badges, she helps students focus on the individual needs that specific employers want.
 Students can acquire the precise competencies that will get them noticed and hired.

 Students can gain knowledge and skills in areas not offered in the formal university's courses and receive recognition for their commitment.
 Jill can use a variety of tools to capture learning outcomes and skills in ways not currently possible in traditional, formal contexts.

-The online portfolio and accumulation of badges offers potential employers evidence of critical skills, interests, and qualities.
-Earned badges showcase the depth, mastery, and focus of a student's expertise.
+The online portfolio and accumulation of badges offer potential employers evidence of critical skills, interests, and qualities.
+Earned badges showcase the depth, knowledge, and focus of a student's expertise.
 Whoever views a badge collection can see the qualities they want in a future employee, intern, mentor, or volunteer.